Top 10 Best Cities in the United States

 1 New York City, New York The City of New York, often called New York City or simply New York, is the most populous city in the United States.
 New York City is also the most densely populated major city in the United States.

 Okay, so you think NYC shouldn't hold the title of the greatest city in the US?
 Let me explain why NYC surpasses both Chicago and LA.
 First, I'm really tired of hearing people say NYC is ugly.
-NYC is not the only city that's considered filthy.
+NYC is not the only city considered filthy.
 There are plenty of others, including Los Angeles.
 Plus, NYC's reputation for filth mainly stems from the '80s.

 NYC boasts an abundance of attractions - around 200, to be exact.
 Sorry, California, you only have 156.
 And don't even get me started on the bad drivers in Chicago.
 Let me share a list with you.
 The states known for bad driving include Louisiana, Mississippi, Texas, and yes, Florida too.
 Sorry, Florida, but your driving is just inexcusable.